reach-sh/reach-lang/docs/src/rsh/consensus/index.md

     transferTo: Fun([UInt, Address], Null),
   });
 ```

+In this example, the random oracle contract has an overloaded method, `random`.
+This `random` method accepts 0 or 1 parameters.
+We explicitly specify that `getRandom` refers to calling the `random` function with no arguments, and `getRandom1` refers to calling the `random` function with 1 argument.

 Once constructed, the fields of a remote object represent those remote contract interactions, referred to as @{defn("remote functions")}.
 For example, `{!rsh} randomOracle.getRandom`, `{!rsh} token.balanceOf`, and `{!rsh} token.transferTo` are remote functions in the example.